toransahu/notes/docs/Computer-Science/algo.md

 ### Idea

-Topologican sort, arranges the vertices of a DAG in an order of their dependecies in other vertices.
+Topological sort, arranges the vertices of a DAG in an order of their dependecies in other vertices.
 Meaning that, A vertex which is not dependent on (i.e. no edge incidents to it) will be first in the list, and A vertex which is dependent on most of the vertices (or a series of dependecies has to be fullfilled before it) has to be at the end of the sorted list.

 ### Applications